-James Hogg is a ghostwriter, biographer and collaborator specialising in sport and entertainment.
+James Hogg is a biographer, ghostwriter and collaborator specialising in sport and entertainment.

-Born in the Yorkshire Dales, he began his writing career whilst working at the Yorkshire County Cricket Club where he spent several years masquerading as the club’s commercial manager.
+Born in the Yorkshire Dales, he began his writing career whilst working for the Yorkshire County Cricket Club where he spent several years masquerading as the club’s commercial manager.